 Caterpillar machinery is distributed primarily through a worldwide network of dealers, many of which provide sales, rental, service, and aftermarket support.
 Most are independently owned and operated, though Caterpillar owns and operates three of its own dealerships in Japan.
 Within its global dealer network, about 50 are located in the US and an additional 130 are located outside of the US.
 This network serves more than 180 countries.
 Caterpillar engines are sold through the dealer network and to other manufacturers for use in their products.

-After posting record-setting revenue and profit totals for 2012, Caterpillar saw its revenues fall 15% to $56 billion in 2013.
-The revenue drop in 2013 was fueled by a 37% drop from Resource Industries and a 41% drop in its All Other segment.
-Geographically, Caterpillar suffered from an 8% drop in sales within the US and a 19% decline internationally.
+After posting record-setting revenue and profit totals for 2012, Caterpillar saw its revenues fall 15% to hover around the $55 billion mark for both 2013 and 2014.
+The static revenue for 2014 was fueled by a 24% drop from Resource Industries and an 8% drop from customers outside the US.
+Aftermarket part sales also declined in 2014, as some companies continue to extend proactive maintenance schedules and delay major overhauls when possible.

 As part of its Vision 2020 strategy, Caterpillar sets forth multiple goals that it is striving to achieve by 2015.
 It seeks to accelerate aftermarket parts and services growth; excel at product development; simplify cost structure; achieve profits; expand its leadership in the mining, quarry, and aggregates markets; grow its Power Systems segment within the rail, power conversion, and alternative fuel markets; and become a leader in China, while growing its position in India, Russia, and other parts of Asia that are developing their infrastructure.